-I am a fifth-year Ph.D. student in the College of Information Sciences and Technology at The Pennsylvania State University under the guidance of Dr. Dongwon Lee at the PIKE Lab.
-I am currently an NSF SFS (Scholarship for Service) Scholar and Alfred P. Sloan Scholar.
-I graduated from the University of Maryland Baltimore County with a B.S in Mathematics and a minor in Statistics in May 2018.
+I am an AI Researcher at MIT Lincoln Lab.
+I earned my Ph.D. in Information Sciences and Technology at The Pennsylvania State University under the guidance of Dr. Dongwon Lee at the PIKE Lab in August 2023.
+While at Penn State, I was a Button-Waller Fellow, an NSF Scholarship for Service Scholar, and an Alfred P. Sloan Scholar.
+I earned a B.S. in Mathematics, with a minor in Statistics at University of Maryland Baltimore County (UMBC) in May 2018.
+While at UMBC, I was a McNair scholar and a member of Pi Mu Epsilon (the Mathematical Honorary Society).
 My research interests are: Artificial Intelligence, Machine Learning, and Data mining in the application domain of Cybersecurity.
 Specifically, I am interested in:

 - NLP (Natural Language Processing)